aggroskater/ee4352-cmos-vlsi/README.md

 capacitances that occur as the number of gates grows.

 This project requires use of registers and thus sequential logic with flipflops, etc. It's going to be rough.
+UPDATE Nov 28 2013: Actually, I think we can get away with a purely parallel implementation for the bare minimum that Dr. Aslan is requiring.
+It'll be easier to start that way, at least, and then build up.